aulveland/CITZ-HWP-Project/Development-&-Deployment.md

 # Local Deployment

 Before running this code make sure to clone the latest version of this repository to your local machine.
 Clone the main branch to local computer using git clone (you may need to download git to your computer for this to work. )

+First Install NodeJS on local computer https://nodejs.org/en/
+Then install mondoDB onto local computer https://www.mongodb.com/try/download/community
+once both are installed, you can start the steps to install.

 ### Backend
 once in the CITZ-HybridWorkplace repository cloned on your local machine, navigate to the server directory in your terminal.